developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

 #### Elements
 **Transaction -** An ordered list of *Steps*, each of which specifies one or more Actions to be performed or settings to be configured on a Zebra device. *Steps* are executed in the exact order specified within the *Transaction*, but the order of execution within a *Step* is controlled by the system.
 The recommended means of controlling the order of execution, if required, is to use separate *Steps* within a *Transaction*.

 **Step -** A collection of Actions to be performed or settings to be configured at a specific point within a Transaction.
-Within a Step, some MCs are defined directly (such as for entering a "Description"), but most are organized into Managed Configuration groups.
-An instance of a *Step* may include no more than one instance of any MC or group that is defined as permitted for a Step.
-Within a Step, all included MCs and groups, and anything included within any groups, are executed in an order determined by the system to afford the greatest likelihood of success.
+Within a *Step*, some MCs are defined directly (such as for entering a "Description"), but most are organized into Managed Configuration groups.
+An instance of a *Step* may include no more than one instance of any MC or group that is defined as permitted for a *Step*.
+Within a *Step*, all included MCs and groups, and anything included within any groups, are executed in an order determined by the system to afford the greatest likelihood of success.
 For example, the system might execute a Bluetooth configuration after an Action to enable Bluetooth because configuring Bluetooth might fail if attempted when Bluetooth was disabled.

 **Group -** See *Managed Configuration Group*.